vien105200318/web-seo-astro/src/content/blog/036-scope-creep.md

 ---
-title: "Scope Creep: The Silent Killer"
+title: "Scope Creep - Fighting the Monster"
-description: "Phát hiện mình đang thêm features không cần thiết - must stop"
+description: "Resisting the urge to add 'just one more thing'"
-pubDate: 2024-08-03
+pubDate: 2024-08-10
-tags: ["scope creep", "discipline", "management"]
+tags: ["production", "scope", "discipline"]
 image: "/images/blog/036-cover.jpg"
 ---

-# Fighting Scope Creep
+# Scope Creep - Fighting the Monster

-## The Trap
+## The Urge

-"Wouldn't it be cool if..."
-"Just one more feature..."
-"This will only take a day..."

-Suddenly, timeline từ 12 tháng → 18 tháng.
+"What if we added a co-op mode?"
+"What if the ghost could talk?"
+"What if we had multiple endings?"

-## Reality Check
+## The Reality

-List features KHÔNG trong original GDD:
-- Crafting system
-- Multiple endings (planned 1, now 3)
-- Additional collectibles
-- Photo mode
+I have 2 months left.
+Every new feature = new bugs.

+## The Knife

+I had to cut:
+- The "Forest" level (too big).
+- The "Possession" mechanic (too complex).
+- 2 side characters.

-## Decision
+## It Hurts

-CUT ruthlessly.
-Focus on core experience.

-**Shipped > Perfect.**
+Cutting content feels like failing.
+But a finished small game is better than an unfinished big game.
+Focus on the core: The House, The Rituals, The Story.
+Everything else is noise.